gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Improved performance of tasks report

+In previous versions of Gradle, the [tasks report](userguide/tutorial_gradle_command_line.html#sec:obtaining_information_about_your_build) suffered from poor execution performance especially in large multi-project builds with many sub projects.
+This version of Gradle improves the tasks report generation performance significantly.
+In the wake of this change, the report now renders tasks based on different rules.
+By default, the report shows only those tasks which have been assigned to a task group, so-called _visible_ tasks.
+Tasks which have not been assigned to a task group, so-called _hidden_ tasks, can be included in the report by enabling the command line option `--all`.
+Task dependencies are not rendered as indented task nodes anymore.

 ### Clickable links to project reports

 When generating project reports with the [Project Reports Plugin](userguide/project_reports_plugin.html), Gradle now displays a clickable URL.